PeterJBurke/Nanostat/README.md

 On first use, a wifi hot spot will be created by the Nanostat.
 It is call "NanostatAP".
 Connect to it with your pc or smartphone.
 The default IP address is 192.168.4.1.
 Go to that address, and it should open up a configuration page for wifi access.

 Enter the wifi credentials you want for your local wifi network, and reboot.
 Then you can log into the Nanostat from your local wifi network.
 Try nanostat.local as the address in any browser.
 If that does not work, find the local IP address from your router.

+## Troubleshooting access point

+If you connect to the access point, make sure your computer has an ip address assigned:
+MAC:
+ifconfig
+LINUX:
+ifconfig
+MSDOS:
+ipconfig /all

+These show assigned IP address of your local computer.
+(Be sure you are reading it for the wifi adapter.)

+It should be 192.168.4.xxx, where xxx is a number between 2 and 256.

 ### Firmware updates
 Can be done over wifi.
 Instructions on website.